nautobot/nautobot-ansible/docs/getting_started/how-to-use/inventory.rst

 Using Inventory Plugin Within AWX/Tower
 ----------------------------------------

-This will cover the basic usage of the NetBox inventory plugin within this collection.
+This will cover the basic usage of the Nautobot inventory plugin within this collection.

 1. Define ``collections/requirements.yml`` within a Git project.
 2. AWX/Tower will download the collection on each run.
 This can be handled differently or excluded if storing Ansible Collections on the AWX/Tower box.